dannsam/xenko-docs/manual/input/gamepads.md

 _Index (integer)_: The index of the gamepad that you want to check.

 > [!WARNING]
-> The value returned by ``GetGamePad`` is the state of the gamepad at the **current** frame.
+> The value returned by ``GetGamePad`` is the state of the gamepad at the **current** update.
-> You cannot reuse this value for the next frames and have to query it again at each frame.
+> You cannot reuse this value for the next updates and have to query it again in every update.

 To get the values of **Triggers** and **Thumbs' Rotations**, use the following fields of [GamePadState](xref="SiliconStudio.Xenko.Input.GamePadState"):